mkhairul6/AlphaDocs/README.md

 If a customer redeems 300 points, the customer gets $6 off the order.
 300 / 100 * 2 = 6

+Apps can use this to calculate and show in real-time how many dollars discount the customer will get without having to request to the server whenever the customer is changing the points.

 ### Customer:
 <pre>
 {